 Today, the decennial census is a massive undertaking.
 Following the 2010 Census, for example, the Census Bureau published over 150 billion independent statistics about the characteristics of the 308,745,538 persons in the resident population that were enumerated in the census.
-Second Abowd Decl. ¶ 18.
+Abowd Decl. ¶ 18.
 "Although each [decennial census] was designed with the goal of accomplishing an 'actual Enumeration' of the population, no census is recognized as having been wholly successful in achieving that goal."
 Wisconsin, 517 U.S. at 6.
 "Persons who should have been counted are not counted at all or are counted at the wrong location; persons who should not have been counted (whether because they died before or were born after the decennial census date, because they were not a resident of the country, or because they did not exist) are counted; and persons who should have been counted only once are counted twice."
 Id.
-As a result, census data "may be as accurate as such immense undertakings can be, but they are inherently less than absolutely accurate."
+As a result, census data

+"may be as accurate as such immense undertakings can be, but they are inherently less than absolutely accurate."
 Gaffney v.
 Cummings, 412 U.S. 735, 745 (1973).
+That is why the census necessarily requires the cooperation of the public.